 Cancún's white sandy beaches and warm, crystal waters make it a paradise for all beach and water sports enthusiasts.
 Add a vibrant nightlife and the closeness to the breathtaking Mayan ruins, and you have Mexico's most popular tourist hotspot.
 Caring for four million tourists every year, it's hard to understand how this beautiful resort was a sleepy fishing village just a few decades ago.
-Its colourful buzz and ancient traditions co-existing with ultra-modern developments enchant everyone, from backpackers to luxury travellers.
+Its colorful buzz and ancient traditions co-existing with ultra-modern developments enchant everyone, from backpackers to luxury travelers.

-Located at the southern tip of the Baja California peninsula, the once-remote area of Los Cabos has transformed itself into an international resort destination.
-Many visitors come for the stunning beaches and what is known as the Corridor, a 33 kilometer stretch of that runs between the twin towns of Cabo San Lucas and San Jose del Cabo.
-Both have been known to captivate travelers from all over the world.
-They host many internationally renowned events, including the Bisbee Black and Blue Marlin tournament and the SCORE Baja 1000 off-road race.
+Located at the southern tip of the Baja California peninsula, the once secluded area of Los Cabos has transformed itself into a popular international resort destination.
+Tourists flock to the region for its stunning beaches and the Corridor, a 33 km strip connecting the twin towns of Cabo San Lucas and San José del Cabo, both of which have a reputation for captivating visitors from all corners of the globe.
+Los Cabos is also the host of several well-known international events such as the Bisbee Black and Blue Marlin tournament and the SCORE Baja 1000 off-road race.

 While Mexico is popular with travellers for its endless coasts, perfect weather and sandy beaches, the interior of the country is also well worth exploring.
 The bustling capital, Mexico City, with its hectic urban lifestyle, artistic neighbourhoods and historic buildings, has long been neglected by summer vacationers, but is now being discovered by curious city trippers.
 CDMX never ceases to surprise travellers with its renowned arts and culture scene, as well as some of the best cuisine in the Western Hemisphere.

 Puerto Vallarta pairs the architecture of colonial Mexico with the flair of its modern, beach resort city persona.
 Located in the gorgeous Bay of Banderas, Puerto Vallarta is both a tropical and cultural epicenter.
 Luxury cruises make it a frequent stop along their vacation routes, for the sandy beaches seem quite endless.
 Art lovers will find a paradise in Puerto Vallarta as well, for the city holds its own with numerous neighborhoods and districts dedicated to creative expression.